Frequently Asked Questions

 What safety measures are in place in libraries?

-- Social Distancing with signs, markers and staff to support this – please note there may be queues at some libraries
+- Social Distancing with signs, markers and staff to support this

 - Increased cleaning regimes for equipment used